 Granted, there are scenarios in which keeping a low profile on LinkedIn is wise.
-But if the endgame is to build your brand or generate leads—for your business or for a job search—then you have to be seen by the right people, period.
+But if the endgame is to build your brand or generate leads—for your business or for a job search—then you have to be seen by the right people at the right time, period.
 One cannot maneuver on the site in anonymity or ambiguity and expect to reap benefit.

 The LinkedIn Visibility Decision